 Sacred Space with a Partner: Creating a Devoted Sacred Love Life

-In our sacred space that we’ll build together, is where we will come back to one another even in our times of hardship; where we will have our little rituals of re-connection, where we will be sharing openly, listening and holding intentional dialogues, so that we can move through life together, settling our relationship into peace.
+In our sacred space that we’ll build together, is where we will come back to one another even in our times of hardship and misunderstandings; where we will have our little rituals and moments of re-connection, where we will be sharing openly, listening and holding intentional dialogues, so that we can move through life together, settling our relationship into peace.

 Creating a safe sacred space allows us to be vulnerable, which is the first step to intimacy and deep long-lasting love.
 The more we accept ourselves with all of our flaws and insecurities, and the lonely, dark, abandoned corners within us, the more accepting we’ll be of others, which is why we needed to create our inner sacred space first.

-In our sacred space with our partner we’ll be able to fall into deep surrender, trust and love.
-We must hold ourselves responsible for our beloved’s heart and not break their trust.
 In an age of social media, apps, dehumanization and degradation of values, it is perhaps more important now than ever to keep our intimate bonds private and trustworthy.
-True love, just like devotion, are not based on expectations; we devote to another, we love another, not because of what they will give us but because this is who we are and this is how we feel.
-True love and devotion aren’t some high-minded idealistic notions far in the sky, they are found in our most ordinary day, in our most ordinary moments; and when they find us, it is a non-negotiable and absolute extension of hand, that we do our best and we must be willing to take their hand, hold it, and treasure it.
+True love, just like devotion, is not based on expectations; we devote to another, we love another, not because of what they will give us but because this is who we are and this is how we feel.
+True love and devotion aren’t some high-minded idealistic notions far in the sky, they are found in our most ordinary day, in our most ordinary moments and gestures along the circling staircases of life.
+And when they find us, it is a non-negotiable and absolute extension of hand, that we do our best and we must be willing to take their hand, hold it, and treasure it.
 So love consciously.
 Take care of one another, protect one another, love wholly and truly.

 Your support means so much to me!
 Thank you wholeheartedly!